sampwhite/dynamicruntime/core/src/main/resources/content/md/Home.md

 more components depending on configuration and allows control over which components are loading.
 Components can extend or add schema.
 Testing uses this to control exactly what functionality is loaded for a particular test.

-We have reached our first major milestone in our AWS integration.
-The entry to the website uses a load balancer which talks to multiple nodes running the base application.
+This application is deployed to [dynamicruntime.org](https://dynamicruntime.org).
+The entry to the website uses an AWS load balancer which talks to multiple nodes running the base application.
 At startup the nodes connect to an AWS postgres flavored Aurora database.
 The multiple nodes are automatically updated (using AWS CodeDeploy) when code is contributed to the git repository.
-The internet entry point is at [dynamicruntime.org](https://dynamicruntime.org).

 # Near Future